Average Customer Review:

 If you don't want to change your base hair color -- or if you want more dramatic highlights -- a highlighting kit is the way to go.
-For a reliable, affordable home-highlighting option, reviews recommend a longtime favorite: Revlon Color Effects Frost & Glow (Est. $7).
-It's the top-rated highlighting kit at MakeupAlley.com (where some members say they've been happily using it for over a decade) and TotalBeauty.com.
+For a reliable, affordable home-highlighting option, reviews recommend a longtime favorite: Revlon Color Effects Frost & Glow (Est. $8).
+It's the top-rated highlighting kit at MakeupAlley (where some members say they've been happily using it for over a decade) and TotalBeauty.

-Frost & Glow comes in two shades: Blonde (for blonde to light brown hair) and Honey (for medium to dark brown hair).
+Frost & Glow comes in three shades: Platinum (for light or dark blonde hair), Blonde (for blonde to light brown hair) and Honey (for medium to dark brown hair).
 The kit comes with a plastic, hole-studded cap and plastic hook.
 You put the cap on your hair, pull strands through the holes (this can take a while, depending on how many highlights you want), paint the bleach onto the strands, wait until your highlights are as pale as you like (up to an hour), rinse, and then use the included shampoo and conditioner.

 Although it can be time-consuming, users say this gives the nicest highlights of any at-home kit.
 Revlon's highlighting bleach is ammonia-free, so users say it doesn't stink or damage their hair.
 As with any hair bleach, users say it's important to leave the bleach on long enough to lighten hair to a honey or blond shade (rather than an under-bleached orange color).